 Rick Hughes, MHRM

-Rick Hughes is Director of Human Resources Learning and Development for the State of Utah’s Department of Human Resource Management.
+Rick Hughes is Director of Human Resources Learning and Development for the State of Utah’s Division of Human Resource Management.
 He has have over 25 years of experience in HR, with over ten years in leadership roles.
 He served for over 20 years in the U.S. Army Reserve, to include three years of active duty service, achieving the rank of Master Sergeant.
 For several years in the Army Reserve Rick was involved with designing and implementing leadership development programs and developing and conducting field training exercises for teams of Soldiers .

 Rick holds a master’s degree in human resource management from the University of Utah, and a bachelor’s degree in economics from Brigham Young University.
 He is currently completing a graduate certificate program in teaching online through Boise State University.
 He has served on the faculty at the University of Phoenix Utah Campus, where he taught classes in management and organizational behavior.

 Dan Chase, PhD

 Dan Chase is originally from Laie, Hawaii and has been involved with leadership training in the public, private, and education sectors.
-He currently serves as the Leadership Development Consultant for the State of Utah’s Department of Human Resource Management.
+He currently serves as the Leadership Development Consultant for the State of Utah’s Division of Human Resource Management.

 Dan has been an adjunct faculty member for the Organizational and Leadership Strategy Department at Brigham Young University (BYU) and the Communications Department and Woodbury School of Business at Utah Valley University.
 He earned an M.P.A. from BYU and a Ph.D. at the University of Utah with a research emphasis on organizational and public leadership.

 JJ Acker, MS, CPM